Our Council Plan vision is 'working together to improve lives across Derbyshire', with the following outcomes:

 It's an opportunity to address under-performance in the early days and provide support to improve performance.

-The focus should be on the quality of the conversation.
+The focus should be on the quality of the conversation and a suggested structure includes the following elements:

 - wellbeing